A Unified Effective Capacity Performance Analysis of Lp-norm Diversity Reception over Arbitrary and Correlated Generalized Fading Channels: Closed-form expressions for the EC performance of dual diversity receivers

 where $m_\ell$ $(0.5 \leq m_\ell < \infty)$ and $\beta_\ell$ $(0 \leq \beta_\ell < \infty)$ are the fading figure and the shaping factor, respectively, $m_{s\ell}$ $(0.5 \leq m_{s\ell} < \infty)$ and $\Omega_{s\ell}$ $(0 \leq \Omega_{s\ell} < \infty)$ denote the severity and the average power of shadowing, respectively, and $b_{\ell} = \Gamma(m_\ell+2/\beta_\ell)/\Gamma(m_\ell)$.

-In the following proposition, a generic expression for the EC of $L_p$-norm receivers operating over GSNM fading channels will be presented. \begin{proposition} The EC of $L_p$-norm diversity receivers operating over GSNM fading channels is given as \eqref{Eq:generic}.
+In the following proposition, a generic expression for the EC of $L_p$-norm receivers operating over GSNM fading channels is presented. \begin{proposition} The EC of $L_p$-norm diversity receivers operating over GSNM fading channels is given as \eqref{Eq:generic} (on the top of next page).

 \end{proposition} \begin{proof} From the definition of the Fox's H-function and by using the duplication formula for the gamma function \cite[Eq.
-(8.335/1)]{B:Gradshteyn_00}, the MGF in \eqref{Eq:unifiedMGF} can be expressed in terms of a Mellin-Barnes contour integral as
+(8.335/1)]{B:Gradshteyn_00}, the unified MGF in \eqref{Eq:unifiedMGF} can be expressed in terms of a Mellin-Barnes contour integral as

 where $C_\ell = [{\sqrt{\pi}\Gamma(m_{s\ell})\Gamma(m_{\ell})}]^{-1}$ and $z_{\ell} = 4(b_{\ell}m_{s\ell}/\Omega_{s\ell})^p$ and $\mathrm{Re}\{t\} < -\min\{ m_{s\ell}/p, m_\ell\beta_\ell/(2p) \}$.
-By substituting \eqref{Eq:mellinfrac} into \eqref{Eq:ERMGFbased}, the following integral should be evaluated
+By substituting \eqref{Eq:mellinfrac} into \eqref{Eq:ERMGFbased} the following integral should be evaluated

 By employing the H-function representation of the auxiliary function $C_{q}(u)$, as well as \cite[Eq.
 (2.8)]{B:HFox}, the integral with respect to $u$ can be evaluated in closed form as

 where $\mathrm{Re}\{A+2t_1/q+2t_2/q\} > 0$ and $\mathrm{Re}\{-2t_1/q-2t_2/q\} > 0$.
 By further employing the multiplication formula of the Gamma function \cite[Eq.
 (8.335/1)]{B:Gradshteyn_00}, $\mathcal{I}$ can be expressed as the following two-fold Mellin-Barnes contour integral